Welcome to Dos Rios!

 No entrance fees during the initial opening phase; future fees to be determined.

-Click on the events tab to register for guided walks and activities offered.
+Click on the events tab to view guided walks and activities offered.

 Go for a hike.
-There are two trails open for self-guided hikes.
-Enjoy a 3.8-mile out-and-back-hike on the Confluence Trail or walk the 1.85-mile Pond Loop Trail.
+There are several trails open for self-guided hikes.
+Enjoy a 3.8-mile out-and-back-hike on the Confluence Trail or walk the 1.85-mile Pond Loop Trail in addition to many other enjoyable nature trails.
 Trails are subject to close due to normal, seasonal flooding.

 Have a picnic.
 Our ramadas are along the water's edge.
 Bring a lunch and spend some quiet time next to the pond.